 Britain Celebrates Britten

 2013 marks the centenary of the birth of classical composer Benjamin Britten.
-In commemoration, an array of events that celebrate his lifetime’s contribution to classical music will held in London and around England.
+In commemoration, an array of events that celebrate his lifetime’s contribution to classical music are being held in London and around England, with more to come.
 Liz Tse looks at the history of this iconic figure and highlights some of most exciting performances to be seen.

 The Story of Benjamin Britten